Many items from my youth are now considered vintage, including me probably.

-Thankfully, this tradition has been relegated to the "vintage items" category on etsy and eBay.
+Thankfully, this is one tradition that has been relegated to the “vintage items” category on etsy and eBay.

 Rarely made of natural products, these corsages could be very ornate (gaudy even) with elf or angel or other nondescript, questionable figurines, tinsel, Christmas balls, greenery, and ribbons all fighting each other for a place of prominence, or they could be very simple with a few pine cones and red berries.

 More often though, there was nothing subtle about the corsage; it was definitely meant to be seen by all.

 Women thought they were very elegant with their fur collared coats and their corsages pinned on the left lower shoulder as they made their way to Christmas mass.